hyperionxt/social-network-API/README.md

 ### JWT:

 * there are endoints protected by tokens authentication middlewares
-* to recover a forgot password, a token will be generated in the url and send the url to the email user. this token will be validated.
+* forgot password stuff(url token will be generated in the url, send it to the email user and this token will be validated)

 ### Posts: